Dartanlla/OWS/README.md

 4. **(Optional)** Running Docker Compose without Visual Studio Debugger, Enter the following Command Prompt from the OWS root directory.
     ```
     docker-compose -f docker-compose.yml -f docker-compose.override.windows.yml up -d
     ```
+5. Open SQL Server Management Studio and connect to localhost with sa / yourStrong(!)Password
+6. Run the following SQL statment against the Open World Server database.
+Be sure to replace the values CustomerName, FirstName, LastName, Email, and Password.
+    ```
+    EXEC [dbo].[AddNewCustomer] 'CustomerName', 'FirstName', 'LastName', 'Email', 'Password'
+    ```
+7. Run the following SQL statment against the Open World Server database to get your API key.
+Save this for later.
+    ```
+    SELECT TOP 1 CustomerGUID FROM Customers
+    ```
+8. Run the following SQL statment against the Open World Server database to add your local PC as a World Server.
+Replace [CustomerGUID] with the API key from the previous step.
+    ```
+    INSERT INTO WorldServers (CustomerGUID, ServerIP, MaxNumberOfInstances, ActiveStartTime, Port, ServerStatus, InternalServerIP, StartingMapInstancePort)
+    VALUES ([CustomerGUID], '127.0.0.1', 10, NULL, '8081', '127.0.0.1', '7778')
+    ```
 ## OSX
 1. Download and Install [Docker Desktop For Mac](https://www.docker.com/products/docker-desktop)